Adult New Patient Examination (Check-up)

 The examination lasts between 45 and 60 minutes and assesses your general dental health as well as a brief smile analysis, including possible ways to improve it such as cosmetic work or orthodontics.
 Matthew will discuss all your treatment options with you.
 You may need to return to discuss more complicated treatment plans.
 You will be given a written estimate for any treatment.

-Child New Patient Check-up
+Child New Patient Examination (Check-up)

 Matthew will perform an intra-oral skin check, an assessment of your child’s teeth and gums, and take any necessary x-rays*.
 He will also perform a basic orthodontic assessment.
 The team will discuss your child’s diet with you.
 We endeavour to make your children’s visits as pleasant and enjoyable as possible.